umd-lib/archelon/README.md

 As configured, this application uses CAS for authenication.
 As the application does not use OAuth it is not vulnerable to CVE-2015-9284.

+## Action Cable

+The Rails "Action Cable" functionality is used to provide dynamic updates to the GUI.

+See [docs/ActionCable.md](docs/ActionCable.md) for more information.

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations